Skinz3/Snap/Readme.md

 ```
 * In order to improve performance, cells are drawn using OpenGL primitives ``` SFML.Graphics.VertexBuffer ```).
 * These grids can be used to represent worldmaps [Maps](#Maps) and perform path find calculations [Pathfinding](#Pathfinding)
+* There are several methods for performing geometric calculations in order to recover cells according to their relative position, their position on the   world, or even to cast ray in a given direction.

 ## Orthogonal Grid

 * Namespace : ```Snap.Grids.GridOrthogonal```

 * Represents a two-dimensional orthogonal grid.
 Used to map tiles in a side scroller or top down game.